Matilda the Musical: Spanish-speaking countries (2022–24)

+Mexico: On 13 March 2026, a production opened in Mexico City, Mexico, with Jaime Camil starring as Miss Trunchbull.
+The production ended its run on 21 June 2026 to make space for a limited-run production of Hoy No Me Puedo Levantar on its 20th Anniversary and a national tour across Mexico, before returning for a second season due to its popularity.

 Japan (2023)

 In June 2022, HoriPro announced that a Japanese version of Matilda would be performed at Tokyu Theatre Orb in Tokyo, Japan starting from Spring 2023.
 The cast includes Sakura Kamura, Minori Kumano, Miran Terada and Nonoka Mikami sharing the role of Matilda as well as Yusuke Onuki, Ryunosuke Onoda and Tatsunari Kimura alternating as Miss Agatha Trunchbull, Miyu Sakihi and Natsumi Kon alternating as Miss Jennifer Honey, Mario Tashiro and Tsukasa Saito (from Trendy Angel) alternating as Mr Wormwood, Hiromu Kiriya and Chihiro Otsuka alternating as Mrs Wormwood and Mayumi Oka and Yukiko Ikeda alternating as Mrs Phelps.

+UK and Ireland tour (2025–27)

+A second UK and Ireland tour opened at the Curve, Leicester on 6 October 2025 and will tour until 17 January 2027 at the Wales Millennium Centre, Cardiff.